containers/buildah/docs/buildah-run.1.md

        Options specific to cache:

-              · id: Create a separate cache directory for a particular id.
+              · id: Distinguish this cache from other caches using this ID rather than the target mount path.

               · mode: File mode for new cache directory in octal.
 Default 0755.